The 2026 Glenfarclas Cross Country Chase is scheduled on Day 2 of the Cheltenham Festival on Wednesday, March 11, 2026.

-For those wanting the latest Cross Country Chase odds, it is vital to stay up to date with the latest market moves made by the best betting sites.
+For those wanting the latest Cross Country Chase odds, staying up to date with the latest market moves made by the best betting sites is vital.

-Gambling.com tracks any movement in prices, which are automatically updated in our Cheltenham odds tool, making sure bettors get the best of the number.
+Gambling.com tracks any movement in prices, which are automatically updated in our Cheltenham odds tool, ensuring bettors get the best possible number.

 Many bookmakers now offer Non-Runner No Bet on all Cheltenham races.
-This means if you place an ante-post bet on a horse for the Cross Country Chase and it doesn't end up running, your stake will be refunded.
-Always confirm that your chosen sportsbook provides this safety net before placing an early wager.
+If you place an ante-post bet on a horse for the Cross Country Chase and it doesn't run, your stake will be refunded.
+Always confirm that your chosen site provides this safety net before placing an early wager.

 A win bet is as straightforward as it sounds.
 You’re backing a horse to win the Cross Country Chase outright.